-- cc.
-Hydrants Reserve This reserve was fully utilised in 2020/21. - dd.
-Medical Intervention Reserve This reserve has been created to fund medical intervention and prevention initiatives. £9k was utilised in 2020/21.
-The balance will be utilised as and when required. - ee.
-PFI Equalisation Fund A grant from the Government for the PFI project, along with contributions from partners, is paid into an Equalisation Fund.
-This fund is administered by Gloucestershire County Council, on behalf of the partners. - ff.
-Unapplied Capital Receipts Reserve This reserve has been set aside to fund the ongoing capital programme over the next three years.
+This reserve has been created to fund medical intervention and prevention initiatives. £9k was utilised in 2020/21.
+The balance will be utilised as and when required.

+ee.
+PFI Equalisation Fund

+A grant from the Government for the PFI project, along with contributions from partners, is paid into an Equalisation Fund.
+This fund is administered by Gloucestershire County Council, on behalf of the partners.

+ff.
+Unapplied Capital Receipts Reserve

+This reserve has been set aside to fund the ongoing capital programme over the next three years.